presidential-innovation-fellows/mygov/_posts/2013-01-24-mygov-discovery-api-come-build-something-cool.md

 ### Under the Hood

 The Discovery API breaks the .gov space into **pages**, each represented by a uniqiue URL.
 Pages can have **tags** which in turn provide **related pages**.
-Each pages is organized by **domain** (the part before the `.gov` in the URL), and domains can be queried by reverse domain name (e.g., `gov.whitehouse.`).
+Each page is organized by **domain** (the part before the `.gov` in the URL), and domains can be queried by reverse domain name (e.g., `gov.whitehouse.`).
 This way, if you want all the subdomains of a given agency, you can get that list in a machine readable format.

 The Discovery API launched with some core seed data, namely each federal executive .gov, and those pages available within one click of the home page, but over time, as people use the API, it can grow to become a comprehensive index of the most popular government pages.